This post may contain compensated links. Refer to my disclaimer for more info.

 In a heavy, microwavable bowl I add a box of confectioners sugar, cocoa, and a stick of butter cut into pieces.
 Pour your liquid flavoring in.
 DON’T STIR!
 Microwave for 4-5 minutes.
 Bowl will be very hot!

-Carefully remove bowl from microwave and stir quickly and remove lumps.
+Carefully remove the bowl from the microwave and stir quickly and remove lumps.
 Be very careful because scorching hot chocolate will burn the daylights out of you!
-We don’t need any death by chocolate! 😉
+Ain’t nobody got time for that.

 Anyhoo, work quickly because fudge will start to “set up.”
 After stirring well, add vanilla and stir just enough to incorporate.
 Pour into a greased 9×9 or so sized casserole dish.
 Lick the bowl!
 Slice into squares when you are ready.